TABLE OF CONTENTS

 EWS offers a combination of club and interscholastic team activities which are run before or after school.
 Both involve competition as well as skill development.
 The clubs involve unlimited numbers to maximize participation opportunities for all students.
 The clubs and teams offered here may be changed from year to year in order to provide a well-balanced variety.
 Involvement in these areas will greatly add to the student’s school year.
 When participating in any extra-curricular activity, all rules of the school apply and, in addition, students are expected to exhibit good sportsmanship, fair play, and respect.
 When students represent EWS in any activity with another school or before the public, they must always remember that they are goodwill ambassadors for the school and must act appropriately.
 East Wiltshire staff volunteer their time for these clubs.
 The following are some of the clubs available to our students:

-A public health nurse will be available at our school half a day a week.
 Parents are encouraged to contact the public health nurse if they have any concerns related to the School Health Programs offered by Public Health Nursing.
 The public health nurse accepts referrals from students, parents, and teachers.

 Immunizations are given in the school, with parental consent and according to the provincial immunization schedule as directed by the Chief Health Officer.
 Consent forms are sent home in advance of all immunization clinics scheduled in the school.
 The public health nurse may assist teachers in carrying out the Family Life Program as agreed upon by the Department of Health & Education.